GunioRobot/OSync/index.markdown

 ### Note ###

-This specification is considered ALPHA, and not ready for production use as it could change, I welcome everyone to please come and comment in the [oSync Development Google Group](http://groups.google.com/group/osync-development)
+This specification is considered ALPHA, and not ready for production use as it could change, I welcome everyone to please come and comment in the [OSync Development Google Group](http://groups.google.com/group/osync-development)

 ### Example ###